benoiteom/ScopeLabs/README.md

 ## Overview

 Welcome to Learnwell, a simple and straightforward website where a user can browse videos uploaded by others, upload their own videos, and comment on videos.
-They also have the ability to set their username by loggin in.
+They also have the ability to set their username by logging in.
 The primary goal here was functionality and code cleanliness, given more time I would like to improve on the overall design on the site.

 ## Clone and run locally